basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-v3-Quick-Start.md

 keywords: [mdc, repl, bnw]
 ---

 The Riak Multi-Datacenter Replication Quick Start will walk you through the process of configuring Riak's v3 Replication to perform replication between two sample Riak clusters on separate networks.
 This guide will also cover bidirectional replication, which is accomplished by setting up unidirectional replication in both directions between the clusters.
+It is important to note that both cluster must have the same ring size, but can have a different number of nodes.

 ### Prerequisites
 This Guide assumes that you have completed the following steps: